RuchiraRTG/portfolio/README.md

 ## 🎯 Project Overview

-This portfolio presents Ruchira Tharupathi, a Software Engineering student at SLIIT, specializing in full-stack web development (MERN stack, Java, and more).
+This portfolio presents Ruchira Tharupathi, a student at SLIIT, specializing in full-stack web development (MERN stack, Java, and more).
 The site demonstrates modern web practices, responsive design, and a showcase of real-world projects.

 ### 🌟 Key Features